abhimvp/CSS_JS/README.md

 - imported font style from google fonts - Roboto and added it to styles.css using `@import url` & added sans-serif as a fallback
 - Mobile UI
 - Fetching random user data
+- Pagination JS - only have 10 results in the first page